sarugaku/pip-shims/README.rst

 ********

-**pip-shims** is a set of compatibilty access shims to the `pip`_ internal API. **pip-shims** provides compatibility with pip versions 8.0 through the current release (18.x).
+**pip-shims** is a set of compatibilty access shims to the `pip`_ internal API. **pip-shims** provides compatibility across several pip releases.
 The shims are provided using a lazy import strategy by hacking a module by overloading a class instance's *getattr* method.
 This library exists due to my constant writing of the same set of import shims across many different libraries, including `pipenv`_, `pip-tools`_, `requirementslib`_, and `passa`_.